 Are you GDPR compliant?
-The General Data Protection Regulation (GDPR) become EU law on 25 May 2018.
-Some companies are not sure if and how it applies to them, others are scared thinking that they will not be able to handle any personal data any longer or will have to pay millions of Euros in fines.
+The General Data Protection Regulation (GDPR) became EU law on 25 May 2018.
+Some companies are not sure if and how it applies to them, and others are scared, thinking that they will not be able to handle personal data any longer or will have to pay millions of Euros in fines.
 As always, the reality lies somewhere in between.

-Non-compliance may create serious problems but, unless your company is mainly working with personal data, the measures you may need to take may not be so revolutionary as some of the doomsayers may say.
-For sure there are things which need to change.
+Non-compliance may create serious problems, but unless your company is mainly working with personal data, the measures you may need to take may not be as revolutionary as some of the doomsayers may say.
+Some things need to change.
 You cannot just carelessly collect personal data about people and use it for whatever you want without permission.
 But that may not be a bad thing.
-In the past, different countries had different data protection regulations, some pretty tough, while others were more lenient.
+In the past, different countries had different data protection regulations; some were tough, while others were more lenient.

 The GDPR is tougher in some areas but more flexible in others.
-The good news is that the intention of the GDPR is that more or less the same legislation is valid across the EU which means that, by implementing it, you can work with any European country without problems.
-However, in reality, a member state may implement additions to the GDPR and GDPR may also be a moving target.
+The good news is that the GDPR intends that more or less the same legislation is valid across the EU, which means that, by implementing it, you can work with any European country without problems.
+However, in reality, a member state may implement additions to the GDPR, and GDPR may also be a moving target.

 Our journey

-At Gislen Software, we have over the last few months been working on making our company GDPR compliant.
+At Gislen Software, we have been working on making our company GDPR-compliant over the last few months.
 Our company is located in India but works mainly with European clients.
-Therefore we need to take GDPR very seriously.
-Thanks to our own work we believe we have learned a few things.
-In this article, we would like to share some of our new knowledge.
+Therefore, we need to take GDPR very seriously.
+Thanks to our work, we believe we have learned a few things.
+We want to share some of our new knowledge in this article.
 It should be said at the outset that we have no legal expertise.
-Obviously, we recommend that you use legal experts to assess your preparedness.
-But at the same time, it is good if you get a reasonably good picture yourself of what needs to be done for your company.
+We recommend that you use legal experts to assess your preparedness.
+But at the same time, it is good to get a reasonably good picture of what needs to be done for your company.
 Don’t just trust your lawyer to get GDPR compliant.

 GDPR in short

-You can’t any longer keep personal data forever and you have to delete it once it is not relevant any longer.
-In the case of a leak, you need to inform the concerned data protection authority and possibly any person whose data has leaked, within 72 hours of discovery.
-Overall the GDPR is technology agnostic, has a very broad definition of personal data and is based on self-assessed compliance.
+You can’t keep personal data forever and must delete it once it is no longer relevant.
+In the case of a leak, you must inform the concerned data protection authority and possibly any person whose data has leaked within 72 hours of discovery.
+Overall, the GDPR is technology agnostic, has a broad definition of personal data and is based on self-assessed compliance.

 The burden of proof is on the company.
-That means that the data protection authorities don’t have to prove that you have failed to follow GDPR.
+That means the data protection authorities don’t have to prove that you failed to follow GDPR.
 It is your responsibility to prove that your company is GDPR compliant.
-The data protection authorities have rights to warn or fine non-compliant companies.
+The data protection authorities have the right to warn or fine non-compliant companies.

 Who has to be GDPR compliant?

-Note that person-to-person interaction is not covered, but an establishment providing a service which connects people with other people is covered (social media, auction sites etc.).
-Whether you are the prime owner of the data collected (controller) or a subcontractor (processor or sub-processor) GDPR applies to you and you still have to be GDPR compliant.
-However, the main responsibility lies with the controller who is obliged to establish a legal agreement with every processor.
-To make life easier, we recommend the implementation of a uniform process for personal data, treating everyone, regardless of citizenship, residence or location, in the same way.
+Note that person-to-person interaction is not covered, but an establishment that connects people with others is covered (social media, auction sites, etc.).
+Whether you are the prime owner of the data collected (controller) or a subcontractor (processor or sub-processor), GDPR applies to you, and you must still be GDPR compliant.
+However, the primary responsibility lies with the controller, who must establish a legal agreement with every processor.
+To make life easier, we recommend implementing a uniform process for personal data, treating everyone similarly, regardless of citizenship, residence or location.

 What is Personal Data?

-Personal data as per the GDPR is any data which uniquely identifies a physical person and properties and any actions/transactions related to that person.
-Personal data includes any data which alone or combined can identify a physical person and any attributes, actions or transactions connected or linked to the same entity.
+Personal data, as per the GDPR, is any data that uniquely identifies a physical person, their properties, and any actions/transactions related to that person.
+Personal data includes any data that can identify a physical person alone or combined and any attributes, actions, or transactions connected or linked to the same entity.
 Aggregated or anonymized data is not considered personal data.

-Here are some examples of personal data: Name, email address (including sender/receiver of an email), mobile number, home address, work address (if combined with any unique identification).
-Other forms of indirect unique identifiers include IP-address and cookies.
-If you have an address of a house in which many people live, it is not personal data but, if you combine that with something which makes it possible to identify one person (such as gender, age, hair colour or car ownership), the set of data becomes personal data.
-When aggregating data this may be an issue.
-Sometimes aggregated data is not aggregated sufficiently to ensure that it is not impossible to identify a unique person.
+Here are some examples of personal data: Name, email address (including sender/receiver of an email), mobile number, home address, and work address (if combined with any unique identification).
+Other forms of indirect unique identifiers include IP addresses and cookies.
+Suppose you have the address of a house in which many people live.
+In that case, it is not personal data, but if you combine that with something that makes it possible to identify one person (such as gender, age, hair colour, or car ownership), the set of data becomes personal data.
+This may be an issue when aggregating data.
+Sometimes, aggregated data is not aggregated sufficiently to ensure that it is not impossible to identify a unique person.
 GDPR then applies to the data.

 Note that a person may be mentioned in an email or a document.
 A photo of a person who can be identified is personal data.
-Therefore, you have to consider the content of unstructured information also.
+Therefore, you also have to consider the content of unstructured information.

 A third party may be mentioned in an email or a document.
-Documents are covered if they include personal data.
-Websites are covered if they set cookies, store IP-addresses, accept data in forms, have user accounts, etc.
+Documents that include personal data are covered.
+Websites that set cookies store IP addresses, accept data in forms, have user accounts, etc., are covered.

 Reasons to store or process personal data

-GDPR does not in any way forbid you to store and process personal data.
+GDPR does not forbid you from storing and processing personal data.
 However, it says that you must have a reason to do so.
 Reasons to do so may be:

 The last reason is the weakest.
-Getting permission from people in a dependent position, such as employees, may not be sufficient, as an employee may not be in a position to refuse or question the data collection.
-It may be better to justify storing the data because it is essential for your business to store it.
+Getting permission from people in a dependent position, such as employees, may not be sufficient, as an employee may not be able to refuse or question the data collection.
+It may be better to justify storing the data because your business needs to store it.
 You may ask a customer for permission.
-Even so, you must still justify your reasons for collecting the data and you are not allowed to use the data for reasons other than those for which permission has been given.
+Even so, you must still justify your reasons for collecting the data, and you are not allowed to use the data for reasons other than those for which permission has been given.

-If you want to approach a prospect you may collect data from a public source and send an email or call the person (since this is essential for your business), but if you do this repeatedly without having asked for permission then it becomes a breach.
+If you want to approach a prospect, you may collect data from a public source and send an email or call the person (since this is essential for your business).
+However, if you do this repeatedly without having asked for permission, it becomes a breach.
 Likewise, you may not need to ask permission to send an annual newsletter or similar to your clients.

 There are some special clauses related to sensitive data.
-If you for some reason collect medical data or data about someone’s political or religious views, this data may need to be protected in a much stricter way.
+If you collect medical data or information about someone’s political or religious views, this data may need to be protected much stricter.

 Data Protection Officer

-Public authorities must always appoint Data Protection Officers, and any establishment where collection, processing and storage of personal data is an essential part of the business must also do that.
+Public authorities must always appoint Data Protection Officers, and any establishment where personal data collection, processing, and storage are essential parts of the business must also do that.

 A data protection officer must:

-• Audit to make sure compliance and address issues proactively
+- Audit to ensure compliance and address issues proactively

 Representative in the EU/EEA